 And the best part of this hostel?
 There’s an attached co-working area for guests.
 This is by far one of the best places to stay in Chiang Mai, Thailand.

 Nestled in Chiang Mai’s buzzing downtown, the Art Mai?
 Gallery Hotel is one of the best places to stay in the city.
-This one-of-a-kind hotel is outfitted with trendy guest rooms and a staff that will help you at any moment.
+This one-of-a-kind hotel is outfitted with trendy, modern design guest rooms and a staff that will help you at any moment.

-The artistic décor will truly wow you and so will the delicious breakfast they offer each morning.
+The artistic décor will truly wow you and so will the delicious breakfast they offer each morning at their onsite restaurant.
 And to cover all of the bases when it comes to amenities, they also have a pool and an exercise room.
 How convenient, right?

 akyra Manor Chiang Mai – $$$